The 5 Python Skills You Need Before You Study Machine Learning

 Source: https://seaborn.pydata.org/

-But beyond making it easy to create simple charts, it also offers a wide variety of other visualization tools.
+But it also allows you to make a lot more than simple charts.
 With Seaborn, you can easily create density charts, hex plots, pairplots, small multiple charts, and more.

 The syntax for all of these tools is relatively simple compared to matplotlib.
 And, most of the plots are fairly easy to modify.